Welcome to Crown of Life Lutheran Church!

 Education opportunities are available through a regular bible study offering and a weekly children's education program (Sunday school).

 There are also many opportunities to serve in the name of Christ through the partnerships we have with various local, national and international partner organizations including Gifts for All God's Children, Crossroads Pregnancy Center, Rochester Area Neighborhood House and Lutheran Heritage Fund.

-Established in 2015, Crown of Life Preschool offers early childhood education programming to children from 2.5 years up to 6 years of age.
-Our preschool and junior kindergarten programs are fully licensed by the State of Michigan.
+Established in 2015, Crown of Life Preschool offers early childhood education programming to children from 3 years to 5 years of age.
+Our preschool and young fives programs are fully licensed by the State of Michigan.
 A thriving outreach ministry, we are blessed to be located in the heart of this neighborhood and to offer this exceptional Christian education opportunity.
 Click here for Preschool.